Quantum Information Scrambling in Quantum Many-body Scarred Systems: Numerical simulations

 Similar information scrambling dynamics also emerge when probed by the Holevo information.
-As shown in Fig. \ref{fig:numerics}(e), for two sets of Hamiltonian evolution on $\ket{Z_2}$ and $\sigma_{\lceil L/2 \rceil}^x \ket{Z_2}$, the Holevo information $\chi_j(t)$ initially vanishes everywhere except on the central qubit, where 1 bit local information is encoded.
+As shown in Fig. \ref{fig:numerics}(e), for two sets of Hamiltonian evolution on $\ket{Z_2}$ and $\sigma_{\lceil L/2 \rceil}^x \ket{Z_2}$, $\chi_j(t)$ initially vanishes everywhere except on the central qubit, where one bit local information is encoded.
 As time evolves, non-zero Holevo information can be probed at other sites $j$, which forms a linear light cone in spacetime and also persistent oscillations inside the light cone with a period $T\approx 4.73$, consistent with the OTOC results.
-In comparison with the initial states $\ket{\bm{0}}$ and $\sigma_{\lceil L/2 \rceil}^x\ket{\bm{0}}$ [Fig. \ref{fig:numerics}(f)], $\chi_j(t)$ peaks when the information wavefront arrives and eventually diminishes for long time $t$, following the indistinguishability predicted by the ETH.
+In comparison with the initial states $\ket{\bm{0}}$ and $\sigma_{\lceil L/2 \rceil}^x\ket{\bm{0}}$ [Fig. \ref{fig:numerics}(f)], $\chi_j(t)$ peaks when the information wavefront arrives and eventually diminishes for long time $t$, following the indistinguishability of $\rho_j(t)$ and $\rho^\prime_j(t)$ predicted by the ETH.
 The information spreading velocity $v_h$ for the $\ket{Z_2}$ case is $v_h\sim 0.6$, less than that of the $\ket{\bm{0}}$ case $v_h\sim 0.9$.
-Fig. \ref{fig:numerics}(e) is obtained by the time-evolving block decimation (TEBD) algorithm \cite{vidal2003efficient,schollwock2011density} based on the matrix-product-state (MPS) ansatz, which leverages the relatively low entanglement entropy of scarred eigenstates and is not applicable to the $\ket{\bm{0}}$ case \cite{Turner2018weak,Turner2018quantum,SuppMaterials}.
+Similarly, due to the action of the $\sigma_{\lceil L/2 \rceil}^x$ operator, the Holevo information dynamics involve both the scarred subspace and the thermal eigenstate bath, which are further discussed in Appendix. \ref{sec:Holevo}.
+Fig. \ref{fig:numerics}(e) is obtained by the time-evolving block decimation (TEBD) algorithm \cite{vidal2003efficient,schollwock2011density} based on the matrix-product-state (MPS) ansatz, which leverages the relatively low entanglement entropy of scarred eigenstates and is not applicable to the $\ket{\bm{0}}$ case \cite{Turner2018weak,Turner2018quantum}.